 What are the information and communication technologies necessary to integrate large quantities of renewable energy into our energy system in a smart and efficient way?
-The WindNODE subprojects demonstrate, among other things, use cases for “iMSys”, the German variety of smart meter technology.
-We explore how the energy system can act as a matrix for digital value-added services.
-We investigate how energy data might be a driver for digital value creation and new business models.
+The WindNODE subprojects demonstrated, among other things, use cases for “iMSys”, the German variety of smart meter technology.
+We explored how the energy system can act as a matrix for digital value-added services.
+We investigated how energy data might be a driver for digital value creation and new business models.
 In addition, we strive to bring some order to the discussion around the grandiose phrase “digitalisation of the energy industry”, for example by differentiating between enabling the optimisation of already existing processes in the industry, and creating all-new value-added services.

 Clarifying the use of data in the smart energy system

 The digitisation of the energy system leads to a massive increase in data volumes - and to far-reaching questions: how can data security be guaranteed and how do we protect the system against attacks and outages?
 What standards do we need?
 Which new stakeholders, roles and services will arise in the field of ICT?
 And not in the least: how can we put these data to use?

 - Standardisation and classification of data: we will first classify incidental and relevant data (e.g. data with/without BSI protection profile, required data from other sectors etc.) and create the required interfaces, protocols and standards.

 - Data security and resilience: as part of our ICT networking platform, security and access concepts are developed so that data can be used safely and efficiently.
 To this end, we also consider the vulnerability and resilience of an increasingly digitised energy system.